persial96/Modeling_Count_Data/README.md

 # Modeling_Count_Data
-Codes and examples from Modeling Count Data (Hilbe, 2014)
+Codes and examples from the book Modeling Count Data (Hilbe, 2014).